In 2015 Ryan Deiss, CEO and Founder of DigitalMarketer, predicted that 2015 would be the year of the Great Pixel Land Rush.

 BUT, pixels can get confusing… especially when it comes to Facebook advertising!

-I’m going to outline the different TYPES of pixels, when to use them, where they go, and most importantly… how YOU can use pixels to create higher converting Facebook ad campaigns.
+I’m going to explain the different uses for the Facebook pixel and how YOU can use pixels to create higher converting Facebook ad campaigns.

 Let’s start with…